 This scrapbook was started by the members of the Elson Club in January 1959.
 There is no gift information regarding its transfer to the archives.

-Access to the Elson Club Collection is granted by the Archivist or Director of Libraries.
+Access to the Elson Club Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: Elson Club Collection, New England Conservatory Archives, Boston, MA.